Net Promoter Score

 NPS aims to unravel customer’s sentiments.
 You can receive a score of 35 or 50 or 63 which determines how happy or unhappy your customers are.

-But how can you know if is it a “good” or “bad” NPS score?
+But how can you know if it is a “good” or “bad” NPS score

 How to Measure Net Promoter Score?